 What are my support options for producing class content?

-Thanks to generous funding from the Fletcher Jones Foundation and the Bill Hannon Foundation, this fall will see the opening of the Creative Services Studio in University Hall 3218.
-Three all-in-one recording studios will be fully supported by a live service staff, and help faculty record lectures, demonstrations, podcasts, and instructional material.
+Thanks to generous funding from the Fletcher Jones Foundation and the Bill Hannon Foundation, this fall saw the opening of the Creative Services Studio in University Hall 3218.
+Three all-in-one recording studios are fully supported by a live service staff, and help faculty record lectures, demonstrations, podcasts, and instructional material.
 All content is edited live, so faculty post-production work is minimized.
 For more information, visit LMU ITS Creative Services

 Are outdoor spaces available to reserve for course instruction?